chuhakhanh/ansible-vmware-ocp4/README.md

 ## Note:

-When we create a ignition file, we have to finish the installation with in 24 hours.Because the ignition files contains certificate and it will expires in 24 hours.
+When we create a ignition file, we have to finish the installation with in 24 hours.Because the ignition files contains certificate and it will expires in 24 hours.<br />
 If you recreate OCP and recreate ignition file, remove hidden files: /root/ocp4ui/.openshift_install_state.json